-Code Section 162(m) imposes a \$1 million limit on the amount of compensation paid to a CEO and certain other highly compensated executive officers that a public company may deduct each year as an expense for federal income tax purposes.
-This limitation does not apply to compensation that qualifies as "performance-based" compensation, which is compensation paid when an individual's performance meets pre-established objective goals based on performance criteria approved by the Company's shareholders.
-When consistent with the Company's compensation philosophy and objectives, the Compensation Committee intends to structure its compensation plans so that all compensation expense may be deductible for tax purposes.
+Code Section 162(m) limits the tax deduction that a publicly held corporation may take with respect to annual compensation in excess of \$1 million for any fiscal year paid to certain executive officers.
+As defined by the Code, the \$1 million limit does not apply to compensation that qualifies as "performance-based" compensation.
+When consistent with the Company's compensation philosophy and objectives, the Compensation Committee structures its compensation plans so that all compensation expense may be deductible for tax purposes.
 However, in light of the need to maintain flexibility in administering our executive compensation program, the Compensation Committee retains discretion to recommend to the Board executive compensation that may not be deductible.